phdesign/presentation-serverless/presentation-serverless.md

 * Isolated deployments
 * Pay per invocation vs. pay to have server always running

+Why would you not use it?

+* Immature
+* Cost of startup time
+* Stateless / connection pooling

 Lamdba needs an event source

 * API Gateway